 by Paul Krueger

-Paul Krueger wrote the upcoming NA urban fantasy, The Devil's Water Dictionary (Quirk Books, 2016).
-His short fiction has appeared in the 2014 Sword & Laser Anthology, Noir Riot vol. 1, and in his copy of Microsoft Word.
+Paul Krueger is the author of the NA urban fantasy The Devil's Water Dictionary (Quirk Books, 2015).
+His short fiction has appeared in the 2013 Sword & Laser Anthology, and also in his copy of Microsoft Word.
 You're most likely to find him on Twitter, where he's probably putting off something important.